Ben Pollack

 Last updated:

-Bill of materials: examples and software for automation
+What is a bill of materials (BOM)?
+Examples and software for automation

 The bill of materials (BOM) has become a foundational piece for supply chain managers and operations directors trying to drive efficient production and manufacturing.